-The CPDWR discussed in this guidance apply to all community water systems that use surface water or ground water under the direct influence of surface water.
+The CPDWR discussed in this guidance apply to all community water systems (CWSs) that use ground water.
+Ground water means any water under the surface of the ground being neither "surface water" nor ground water under the direct influence of surface water (Art.
+1, Sect.
+1.5.2(53)).